 ― Michael Moore

-The East 131st Street plant continued to be used by DeVlieg-Bullard for the manufacture of metalworking equipment.
+The East 131st Street plant continued to be used by DeVlieg-Bullard to manufacture metalworking equipment.
 DeVlieg-Bullard filed for Chapter 11 bankruptcy in mid-1999, and the factory was sold to a real-estate holding company.
 One-sixth of the space was leased back to DeVlieg-Bullard, which began moving machinery to its other plant in Twinsburg.
-In January 2002, the sales and engineering departments were relocated out of the building to Twinsburg to consolidate operations with the DeVlieg Bullard’s rebuild division.
-All that remained was the manufacture of the new high-precision spindle carrier for the Acme-Gridley machine – until that too was moved out.
+In January 2002, the sales and engineering departments were relocated out of the building to Twinsburg to consolidate operations with DeVlieg Bullard’s rebuild division.
+All that remained was manufacturing the new high-precision spindle carrier for the Acme-Gridley machine – until that, too, was moved out.